JonathanBallard/Coding_Dojo_MERN_SocketIO_Chat/README.md

 - Change message background based on whether or not you are the message sender
 - User's messages will show on right side, others will show on left side
 - Change messages background color based on user?
+- Need to prevent React from losing the 'hidden' class for the username entry upon reloading
 - Need way to enter and submit new messages
-- Need to prevent React from losing the 'hidden' class for the username entry upon reloading
+- Emit the 'messageToSend' from Speak.js